Tuesday, November 19, 2024

 “Tonight, Donald Trump couldn’t pronounce words, insulted the faith of Jewish and Catholic Americans, lied about the election (again), lied about other stuff, bragged about repealing Roe, proposed cutting billions in education funding, announced he would appoint more extremist judges, revealed he planned to fill a second Trump term with more criminals like himself, attacked lawful voting, went on and on and on, and generally sounded like someone you wouldn’t want to sit near at a restaurant – let alone be President of the United States."

 The lackluster performance of Joe Biden in the first debate and his continued feebleness led many Democrat political leaders to urge him to drop out of the race.
-It surprised me, but it worked.
-Kamala Harris is the nominee.
+However, the Wall Street Journal has convincingly shown that the staff of Joe Biden has been covering for him from the beginning.
+This means that his wife and family have provided cover, as well as his staff.
+It also means that Obama has been the one making the decisions.
+The Biden weakness in the debate provided the occasion for Kamala Harris to be the nominee.
 The rapid unity of the Democrat Party behind her on the surface is surprising.
 The immediate influx of money is superficially surprising.
 However, it all appears orchestrated.
 After the debate, President Obama guided Biden off the stage.
 This began the efforts to get Biden to step down from being the nominee of the Party.
 It seems clear Pelosi, Obama, Schumer, and the Clintons run the Party and have guided this process.
 If we learn the truth, my suspicion is that Harris or another member of the Cabinet threatened Biden with invoking the 25th amendment and shame him into stepping down from a nomination process in which he proved himself the favorite of Democrat voters.
 In that sense, it was a coup, but obviously, not in the sense of a threat of violence.
 My suspicion all along has been that the Biden presidency is the third term of Obama, and I think this process indicates that is true.
 As I understand it, Obama and the Clintons do not like each other, but they want the Democrat Party in power and they have a deep disgust of Donald Trump, especially since he is, in their words, a threat to democracy, coupled with viewing him as fascist with dictator plans.
 Harris brings much to the table.
 Her gender and ethnicity will form a sharp contrast with the GOP ticket that will be attractive to many.
 It will feed the narrative that Trump and the GOP are racist and misogynist.

-What I find striking here is that the same cabal that undermined the first Trump presidency, impeached Trump, accused Trump of insurrection, and brought legal challenges to Trump, also engineered the departure of Joe Biden from this race.
+What I find striking here is that the same cabal that undermined the first Trump presidency with the Russia Hoax, impeached Trump, accused Trump of insurrection, and brought legal challenges to Trump, also engineered the departure of Joe Biden from this race.
 I also find it striking that the Party united around Kamala Harris, who received zero delegates in the 2020 primary.
 Money guided this unusual process.
 If Harris were not on the ticket, the money would have to be returned to the donors.
 As soon as Biden stepped down, money flowed to the Democrat Party.

 The shift in the media was swift.
 It was not long ago that most of the media defended the competency of Biden and said the accusation to the contrary was right wing propaganda.
 The push was on to have Biden step away from being the Democrat nominee, even though he had won the primary.
 The reason had nothing to do with his health and everything to do with the fear that he would lose.
 The shift was also swift in recasting Harris from being an ineffective VP who had trouble with keeping staff to being a rock star.
 One cannot dismiss lightly the free campaign ads that many news outlets will offer.